junguler/_image-manipulation/Triangle/README.md

 ![su](https://user-images.githubusercontent.com/59083599/135363732-c878a882-b3d0-47d4-88fc-f025cb298e41.jpg)

 ## blur
-the higher the blur value the more washed out the polygons will look but the overal image is easier to make out
+the higher the blur value the more washed out the polygons will look but the overall image is easier to make out
 ```
 triangle -in licenceP.jpg -out lp-1b.jpg -pts 1000 -blur 1
 ```